 - 4.1 The Panel heard repeatedly through its meetings that the Elected Mayor and his Executive would be meeting with partner organisations to discuss the impacts of the Elected Mayor's proposals.
-Whilst the Panel recognise these discussions have been taking place with officers during the course of the year, the Panel believed that there is little evidence that the Elected Mayor and his Executive want to work in partnership with the many organisations across Torbay. - 4.2 Many of the proposals within the Elected Mayor's budget are for relatively small amounts in the context of the Council's overall budget.
-However, they are significant sums to the organisations that they support.
-These relatively small amounts impact greatly on what the organisations can achieve within the wider community.
-Therefore it is recommended to the Elected Mayor that the proposals in relation to the Citizens Advice Bureau and the Community Development Trust are not implemented. - 4.3 The Panel also believed that there appears to be a lack of strategic oversight demonstrated by the Elected Mayor and his Executive.
+Whilst the Panel recognise these discussions have been taking place with officers during the course of the year, the Panel believed that there is little evidence that the Elected Mayor and his Executive want to work in partnership with the many organisations across Torbay. - 4.2 The Panel also believed that there appears to be a lack of strategic oversight demonstrated by the Elected Mayor and his Executive.
 They were unable to coherently articulate their priorities and how these priorities were reflected within the budget proposals.
-The Panel believes that issues which are a priority to the various communities across Torbay could be addressed both through partnership and community working and through re-directing and rebalancing funds across non-statutory services.
+The Panel believes that issues which are a priority to the various communities across Torbay could be addressed both through partnership and community working and through re-directing and rebalancing funds across non-statutory services. - 4.3 Given that the Board has made recommendations over a number of years for the Elected Mayor and Executive to work with partner organisations to develop solutions and these recommendations do not appear to have been heeded, the Overview and Scrutiny Board will be adding the following issues to its Work Programme for the current and coming year: - Developing and extending the partnership working between the Council and the Citizens' Advice Bureau - Reviewing the outcomes of the Torbay Community Development Trust and whether the current grant provides value for money to the Council - Ensuring a consistent approach to how community groups can support the Council in improving the public realm and other outdoor spaces - Facilitating a joined up approach to promoting Torbay's cultural assets in accordance with the English Riviera Destination Management Plan - 4.4 Many of the proposals within the Elected Mayor's budget are for relatively small amounts in the context of the Council's overall budget.
+However, they are significant sums to the organisations that they support and impact greatly on what the organisations can achieve within the wider community.
+Therefore it is recommended to the Elected Mayor that: